Andrea Bocelli: 2011–2014: Roméo et Juliette and Passione

 In January, Bocelli gave three concerts in Germany.
 The concerts in Munich, Berlin, and Hamburg were all part of the Notte Illuminata Tour, launched in Pisa, at the Teatro Verdi, December 2010.
 In February, Bocelli performed a recital on the stage of the Metropolitan Opera house as part of the tour.
 In late March and early April, as part of the 2011 Latin leg of his Incanto tour, Bocelli gave concerts in Bogotá, and Panama City.

-In May 2011, Bocelli held 5 concerts in East and Southeast Asia and was joined by New Zealand soprano Hayley Westenra during the tour.
+In May 2011, Bocelli held five concerts in East and Southeast Asia and was joined by New Zealand soprano Hayley Westenra during the tour.
 He first gave a concert in Jakarta, Indonesia.
 Bocelli held two other concerts in Taipei, and two concerts in Beijing.
-In June and July, Bocelli gave two open-air concerts at historic sites, the first at Masada, in Israel, with all proceeds dedicated to support the residents of the Israeli regions of Galilee and Negev, and the second at Syracuse's ancient Greek theatre, in Sicily, with all proceeds donated to the Fiamme di Solidarietà (Flames of Solidarity) organization, to raise awareness of issues concerning the poorest and most marginalized in Italy.
+In June and July, he gave two open-air concerts at historic sites, the first at Masada, in Israel, with all proceeds dedicated to support the residents of the Israeli regions of Galilee and Negev, and the second at Syracuse's ancient Greek theatre, in Sicily, with all proceeds donated to the Fiamme di Solidarietà (Flames of Solidarity) organization, to raise awareness of issues concerning the poorest and most marginalized in Italy.